WORDY: Sabra Moore

 As part of Art for the Future, the Barnard Archives are loaning the Reconstructed Codex, a collective work created by Sabra Moore and nineteen collaborators (with artwork by Emma Amos, Frances Buschke, Camille Billops, Josely Carvalho, Catherine Correa, Christine Costan, Colleen Cutschall, Sharon Gilbert, Kathy Grove, Marina Gutierrez, Virginia Jaramillo, Kazuko, Sabra Moore, Helen Oji, Catalina Parra, Linda Peer, Liliana Porter, Jaune Quick-To-See Smith, Nancy Spero, and Holly Zox) to Tufts.
 The Reconstructed Codex is a part of Sabra Moore's papers at the Barnard Archives.
 Moore made color Xerox copies of the Codex, which are now in the Brooklyn Museum and MoMA collections, as well as her papers at Barnard.

 Thursday, January 27, 2022, 6 – 8:30 PM

-A fully illustrated catalogue published by Inventory Press & Tufts University Art Galleries will be available in Winter 2022.
+A fully illustrated catalogue published by Inventory Press & Tufts University Art Galleries is available.

 Related Archival Collections